 NOTE: An additional dose of palivizumab (Synagis) may be considered medically necessary for children in approved course of treatment who undergo cardiopulmonary bypass (as soon as possible after surgery even if next dose is not due based upon standard schedule) if any other medically necessary criteria are present (for example, prematurity).

-Palivizumab (Synagis) for any other indication, it is considered experimental/investigational and therefore, non-covered.
+Palivizumab (Synagis) for any other indication is considered experimental/investigational and therefore, non-covered.
 Available scientific evidence does not support its use for any other indication.